710 Freeway Extension

 In addition, the motion reallocates hundreds of millions of dollars from the tunnel to local transportation and surface-route alternatives.

-Without Metro’s support for the tunnel option, it is unclear how the California Department of Transportation (Caltrans) will respond.
-While the tunnel option may not proceed, we expect sales of Caltrans-owned properties to continue.
-We are very encouraged by Caltrans’ intent to release surplus properties and return them to the private housing market, which will strengthen and stabilize neighborhoods long affected by the proposed 710 Freeway extension.
+Without Metro’s support for the tunnel option, it was unclear how the California Department of Transportation (Caltrans) would respond.
+Despite uncertainty, it was expected sales of Caltrans-owned properties to continue.
+We were very encouraged by Caltrans’ intent to release surplus properties and return them to the private housing market, which strengthens and stabilizes neighborhoods long affected by the proposed 710 Freeway extension.

-The Conservancy is pressing to ensure that protections are in place for identified historic properties that will ultimately transfer out of Caltrans’ hands into private ownership, which includes single-family homes in Pasadena and South Pasadena, as well as the Maycrest Bungalows in El Sereno.
+The Conservancy continues to press to ensure that protections are in place for identified historic properties that will ultimately transfer out of Caltrans’ hands into private ownership, which includes single-family homes in Pasadena, South Pasadena, and the Maycrest Bungalows in El Sereno.

-For more than thirty years, the Conservancy has been involved with issues surrounding the proposed 710 Freeway extension, particularly its impacts on historic resources and San Gabriel Valley communities.
+For more than thirty years, the Conservancy was involved with issues surrounding the once proposed 710 Freeway extension, particularly its impacts on historic resources and San Gabriel Valley communities.
 We are proud to have worked alongside a range of partners, including the National Trust for Historic Preservation, Pasadena Heritage, and the No710 Action Committee.

 Since 1963, Caltrans has proposed extending the 710 Freeway in order to close a 4.5 mile gap between Alhambra and Pasadena.
 Though the agency originally planned to build a surface-level route between the two cities, Caltrans, in partnership with Metro, later proposed constructing an eight-lane underground tunnel.